General Academic Information

 Return to Top of Page

-The Comprehensive Articulation Agreement between the University of North Carolina System and many of the North Carolina independent colleges and universities and the North Carolina Community College System creates opportunities for transfer of course credit between the college and constituent institutions of the UNC System and certain independent colleges and universities
+The Comprehensive Articulation Agreement between the University of North Carolina System and many North Carolina independent colleges and universities and the North Carolina Community College System creates opportunities for transfer of course credit between the college and constituent institutions of the UNC System and certain independent colleges and universities.

 The institution ensures that course work and learning outcomes are at the collegiate level and comparable to the institution’s degree programs and assumes responsibility for the academic quality of any course work or credit recorded on the institution’s transcript.